Steenz: Career

 Following Star Clipper's closing in 2015, Steenz went on to work as an editor at Lion Forge Comics, where they worked on the first 12 issues of the comics and tabletop gaming magazine Rolled and Told until 2019.

 Steenz contributed the short comic "The Update" along with letterer Melanie Ujimori to editor Taneka Stotts' Eisner- and Ignatz-winning Elements: Fire, and has also appeared in the anthologies Mine! and Dead Beats.

 Their first major publication was Archival Quality, which they co-created with writer Ivy Noelle Weir.
 It was published by Oni Press in 2018.

 Steenz took over writing and illustrating Heart of the City for Mark Tatulli.
 Their first strip syndicated via Andrews McMeel appeared on May 24, 2020.

 On May 12, 2020, it was announced that Steenz would be illustrating and co-creating a graphic novel about the history of tabletop RPGs alongside writer Samuel Sattin; the book is estimated for a 2023 release date.

 In July 2022, Steenz alleged on social media that Oni Press was not paying creators their royalties.
 The Beat reported that "Steenz is the artist on the award winning OGN Archival Quality, published by Oni back in 2018.
 Several Oni creators responded to her tweets with their own complaints".
 Oni Press did not respond to Bleeding Cool's request for comment.

+On October 8, 2024, Steenz and writer Samuel Sattin's graphic novel on the history of tabletop roleplaying games, Side Quest: A Visual History of Roleplaying Games, came out in bookstores.
+Published by Versify/HarperCollins.